-- Targeting: All can be used for analysing large datasets to pinpoint the most relevant audience segments.
-These are the foundation of detailed client profiles and tailoring programs for maximum impact and ROI. - Account Based Marketing (ABM) and Account Based Experiences (ABX): All can aid in identifying high-value target accounts, prioritising them, and delivering personalised content to decision-makers across the buying groups.
-Predictive analytics anticipate the best channels and timing for engagement, enhancing success rates. - Automation: All can automate repetitive marketing tasks, freeing up time for strategic activities.
-Algorithms can also optimise ad targeting and content distribution, driving efficiency. - Data insights: All can extract valuable insights from large data volumes, revealing hidden patterns and trends.
-These insights inform strategic decisions like refining products, optimising pricing, and identifying new opportunities.
+- Targeting: All can be used for analyzing large datasets to pinpoint the most relevant audience segments.
+These are the foundation of detailed client profiles and tailoring programs for maximum impact and ROI. - Account Based Marketing (ABM) and Account Based Experiences (ABX): All can aid in identifying high-value target accounts, prioritizing them, and delivering personalized content to decision-makers across the buying groups.
+Predictive analytics anticipate the best channels and timing for engagement, enhancing success rates.profiles and tailoring programs for maximum impact and ROI. - Automation: All can automate repetitive marketing tasks, freeing up time for strategic activities.
+Algorithms can also optimize ad targeting and content distribution, driving efficiency. - Data insights: All can extract valuable insights from large data volumes, revealing hidden patterns and trends.
+These insights inform strategic decisions like refining products, optimizing pricing, and identifying new opportunities.

-Explore how to effectively leverage AI for sustainable demand generation -->
+Explore how to effectively leverage AI for sustainable demand generation ---

-5. Only utilising intent data
+5. Only utilizing intent data

-While intent data is the primary driver (59%) for data utilisation, a mere 15% of marketers are harnessing the power of advanced buyer and account intelligence models to inform their sales and marketing outreach.
+While intent data is the primary driver (59%) for data utilization, a mere 15% of marketers are harnessing the power of advanced buyer and account intelligence models to inform their sales and marketing outreach.
 Furthermore, 24% are tapping into technographic data (INFUSE Insights, Voice of the Marketer).